nTamura/mini-crypto/README.md

 ### Features
 - Pulls the global top 100 coins, with auto refresh intervals
+- Search to quickly add to favorites, with live updating results
 - View coin prices in CAD or USD
 - Newsfeed pulls trending news using popular crypto keywords
 - Quickly view only the coins you care about using favorites